droppedasbaby/godash/README.md

     - [ ] Add - Modifies original DS, does not return a new on
     - [ ] AddAll - Modifies original DS, does not return a new one
     - [ ] Remove - Modifies original DS, does not return a new one
+    - [ ] RemoveAll - Modifies original DS, does not return a new one
     - [ ] Contains
     - [ ] Keys
     - [ ] Values